azorya/KafkaNotes/cmak.md

 Now we have our application running.
 To use it we have to start a web browser (firefox for example) and connenct to the port _9000_.

 The _cmak_ is not without some minor glitches though.
 For example some of the changes you made is not immediately visible and one has to go "back and forth" on the links.
+The previous version had some problems with _consumer groups_.
+It "remembered" them long after they were gone.
+Consider this tool as a helper only, the command line tools provide more reliable information.